-Table 6-6: LED Description
+Table 6-5: LED Description

 LED Description ENB/FLT Turns green to indicate that the axis is enabled.
 Turns red to indicate a fault condition.
 The ENB/FLT LED will flash between RED and GREEN if the drive is enabled and in a fault condition.
 MARKER Turns green to indicate that the marker input is high.
 PWR Turns green when power is applied.
-POS Turns green to indicate that the axis is in position. flashes continuously and the unit does not operate, there is too much current draw from the 5V power supply or voltage level is low.
+POS Turns green to indicate that the axis is in position.
+If the power light flashes continuously and the unit does not operate, there is too much current draw from the 5V power supply or the control supply voltage level is low.